Solomonic/theming.jekyll.yenza_de/_posts/2015-12-08-free-softeware-tools-for-your-online-business-success.markdown

 author: Jens Krause

 categories: education software-development
-tags: internet jekyll
+tags: internet opensource

-series: jekyll
-series-nav-title: free tools do great things
+nav_title: free tools do great things

 seo_description: This is a software guide shows free tools to organize a digital startup company.
 It discusses SEO, marketing, team management, crowdfunding and known best practises to be successful in the online business.